shivapbhusal/textpy/README.md

 ## Example Usage
 ### Finding out the average length of sentences
-First, get all the sentences from the text using textpy.
+First, get all the sentences from the text using TextPy.
 ```python
 import textpy
 text = 'It was the best of the times, it was the worst of the times.'